opencanarias/taple-docsite/versioned_docs/version-0.1/technology/subjects.md

 :::info

-To learn more about invokers visit the [Event Life Cycle page](./event-life-cycle.md#event-request) page.
+To learn more about invokers visit the [Event Life Cycle](./event-life-cycle.md#event-request) page.

 :::
 <!--